fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

 _Agent Group_ is a flexible label that defines a collection of agents that operate as peers.
-For example, an Agent Group can be a Kubernetes cluster name in case of DaemonSet deployment, or it can be a service name for sidecar deployments.
+For example, an Agent Group can be a Kubernetes cluster name in the case of DaemonSet deployment, or it can be a service name for sidecar deployments.

-_Agent Group_ also defines the scope of **Agent-to-Agent synchronization**.
+**Agent Group** defines the scope of Agent-to-Agent synchronization, with agents within the group forming a peer-to-peer network to synchronize fine-grained state per-label global counters that are used for rate-limiting purposes.
-Agents within their group form a peer-to-peer network to synchronize fine-grained state such as per-label global counters that are used for [rate limiting purposes][dc].
-Also, all the agents within an _Agent Group_ instantiate the same set of [flow control components][components], as published by Aperture Controller.
+Additionally, all agents within an **Agent Group** instantiate the same set of flow control components as published by the controller.

 ### Service {#service}